FloBrez/itc/causality.md

 # Defining Causality

+## Causal Models
+We assume the world can be modelled by *variables*.
+Variables can take various values.
+The variables themselves are denoted by upper-case latin letters, e.g. $X$, whereas we use lower-case letters for their values, e.g. $x$.
+In case $X$ is *categorical*, different values will be denoted by a subscript $x_j$.
+Where $X$ has two values only, we will encode them with $0$ and $1$.

+*Structural equations* represent the causal relations between *variables*.
+The *absence* of a variable from the model assumes that it is not relevant for the causal description of the system.
+We will focus exposition on *categorical variables* which can assume a

+$X \rightarrow Y$ means that $X$ causes $Y$.
+Manipulating $X$ determines the value of $Y$, but not the other way round.
+We call $X$ the *cause* and $Y$ the *outcome*.
+Others call $Y$ the "*effect*", but we will use *effect* to denote changes in the outcome due to manipulations of the cause.
+This is in line with conventions in statistical literature (e.g. "average treatment effect") and its usage in everyday language (e.g. "tipping on that button had no effect on the brightness of the screen").

 ## Causality in simple environments
 Let's first take a look at a maximally simple environment, shown in figure xxx.
 It represents a circuit diagram with a voltage source, a switch (X) and a lamp (Y).
 All elements of this environment can assume one of two states each, which we will conveniently encode as 0 and 1:
 * the switch can either be open (0) or closed (1)